 Now the simplest – but often, hardest – part: commit, commit commit.

 I write about the importance of showing up even if it’s just for 10 minutes a day on this previous blog post, and I still stand by every word I said.
-In case you want to see how what the 10-minute rule in action looks like, you can consider reading more about it here.

 If you’re serious about turning your creative hobby into a thriving side hustle, I’ve got free 5-Step Passion to Profit Course to help you go from passion project to profitable side hustle.

 You’ll find concrete lessons and actionable worksheets waiting for you in this bite-sized course, and the best part is that it’s absolutely free.

 What’s your “dream” business?
 What’s stopping you from starting?